Toggle: English / Spanish

-The rectum may end in a blind pouch that does not connect with the colon.
+The rectum may end in a pouch that does not connect with the colon.

-The rectum may have openings to the urethra, bladder, base of the penis or scrotum in boys, or vagina in girls.
+The rectum may have openings to other structures.
+These may include the urethra, bladder, base of the penis or scrotum in boys, or vagina in girls.

 There may be narrowing (stenosis) of the anus or no anus.